tomhoule/math-notes/courses/mathematical-foundations-2.typ

   (m w)/N = (8 dot 45) / 816 = 0.4411764...
 $

-*Exercise* What is the probability that among 4 randomly chosen people whose birthdays are all in the last week of September, at least two will have birthdays on the same day?
+- What is the probability that among 4 randomly chosen people whose birthdays are all in the last week of September, at least two will have birthdays on the same day?
 Round your answer to 3 decimal places.

 It's easier to answer the question "what is the probability that all their birthdays are on a different day?" and take the complement.